stacksimplify/kubernetes-fundamentals/02-PODs-with-kubectl/README.md

 ## Step-03: Expose Pod with a Service
+- Expose pod with a service (NodePort Service) to access the application externally (from internet)
 - **Ports**
   - **port:** Port on which node port service listens in Kubernetes cluster internally
   - **targetPort:** We define container port here on which our application is running.